vindarel/abelujo/README.md

 -   look up for **CDs** (via [discogs.com](http://www.discogs.com/))
 -   choose how many exemplaries you add to your stock, edit the cards, search a book in your database
--   choose how many copies you put in what place
+-   use many places
+-   manage deposits and distributors
--   sell a book.
+-   sell a book, resolve conflicts of distributors
+-   register cards in baskets
 -   **import data from a LibreOffice Calc file** (.ods).
 See the [user documentation](doc/user/index.rst "user doc").

 We base our work on the software specifications from the Ruche project